-There are some basic and profound problems that derive from identifying people with location, however, problems of rejection, exclusion, and even racism.
+Those questions of location are important, at least in part because we tend to make assumptions about people based on their home town.
+And while there is some kernel of truth that we are shaped by our environment in our formative years, there are some basic and profound problems that derive from identifying people with location; problems that include rejection, exclusion, and even racism.
 When we assume or prejudge people as having certain traits or characteristics simply because they come from a particular location, we can fall into those traps - and we all do to some extent.
-It doesn't have to be international - people from the West Coast think people from "back East" are pushy and arrogant; people from "back East" think the West Coasters are in a pot-induced trance of relaxation and disconnection from reality; people from across the country think Newfies are "charming" (how devastating is that word?!); and what about attitudes about people from the far north; or First Nations?
-This phenomenon of "othering" gets progressively worse as we look at people from foreign lands - unless of course it is the foreign land from which our ancestors came!
+It doesn't matter whether we're talking about people from West Vancouver or North Surrey, the location causes us to prejudge people.
+The effect seems to increase with distance - people from the West Coast think people from "back East" are pushy and arrogant; people from "back East" think the West Coasters are in a pot-induced trance of relaxation and disconnection from reality.
+When ethnicity and cultural differences are included it gets even worse - for example attitudes about indigenous people and First Nations?
+This phenomenon of "othering" based on home towns often gets progressively stronger as we look at people from foreign lands - unless of course it is the foreign land from which our ancestors came!

 I believe all this has some significance in our understanding of Jesus, and what Jesus means to us.
-The picture of Jesus that most of us carry is the one we picked up in Sunday School, images of a somewhat simple, back-country boy.
+The picture of Jesus that most of us carry is the one we picked up in Sunday School, an image of a somewhat simple, back-country boy.
 We have learned to assume he was a carpenter because he was known as the son of a carpenter, and we tend to think of him as a rather rural character, plodding the dusty back roads of a nowhere province on the edge of the Syrian desert.
 I'm not so sure any more that those images are accurate.
 They could be, if he had spent all his years in Nazareth, a remote village of 200 people set deep in the hills in central Galilee, but the depth and breadth of Jesus' teaching causes me to think he spent many years learning in a much larger academic environment that would have been provided by that tiny village.
-And when you consider that even though Capernaum was not terribly large - about 1,500 people in Jesus' day - it was still on the edge of a rich farming and fishing area, and lay just off the main inland road that traversed the great rift valley.
-Trade and commerce traveled that north-south corridor for centuries between the major areas of the fertile crescent and the Nile delta.
+And when you consider that even though Capernaum was not terribly large - about 1,500 people in Jesus' day - it was still on the edge of a rich farming and fishing area, and lay just off the main inland highway that traversed the great rift valley.
+Trade and commerce traveled that northsouth corridor for centuries between the major areas of the fertile crescent and the Nile delta.
 That Jesus was multi-lingual was almost a certainty, as the language of commerce throughout that whole area had been Greek for some three hundred years, the language of legal matters was Latin due to the area being a Roman province, the language of faith was Hebrew, and the language of the local population was Aramaic.
 Jesus did not belong only to the dusty back roads but to the city as well - he was clearly an "urban" Jesus as well as a rural and suburban Jesus.